Prometheus-X-association/lrs-gateway/docs/design-document.md

 - visualize learning traces in PLRS

-- synchronize PLRS data with external LRS (regular push)
+- synchronize PLRS data with external LRS (regular or ponctual push)

 - local access to data for edge computing